Arm Chair Crafts

 They're quick to make, beginner-friendly, and a simple way to bring a bit of Easter charm to your table without committing to a large project.

-These coasters are worked as a single piece, so there's no sewing involved, which makes the whole process feel relaxed and straightforward.
+These crochet coasters are worked as a single piece, so there's no sewing involved, which makes the whole process feel relaxed and straightforward.

 The bunny shape gives them a playful look while still being practical enough for everyday use.
 Whether you place them under mugs, teacups, or small glasses, they add a cheerful seasonal detail to your home.